Paid Social

 • Establish human-in-the-loop protocols to maintain brand safety and integrity.

-Creating Effective Paid Social Media Campaigns
+Creating Effective Paid Social Advertising Campaigns

 Image Source: Cyfe